 The market is officially open from 8-8 Monday-Saturday and stalls include everything from local wines to exotic spices.
 There are crafts, flowers, meats, and seafood, with plenty of opportunities to grab a snack or buy goodies to take home.
 You are free to eat your purchases in the Biergarten, provided you buy a beverage and it’s the ideal spot for a picnic of local delicacies.

 The Viktualienmarkt also hosts several annual events including a brewer’s day, a gardener’s day and the opening of asparagus season.
 [Address: Viktualienmarkt 3]

 6. Indulge in Luxury Foodie Shopping at Dallmayr

 The luxurious Dallmayr delicatessen is to Munich, what Harrods Food Hall is to London.
-It is a beautiful, historic (dating from 1700!) and popular destination for local and visiting foodies alike.
+It is a beautiful, historic (dating from 1700!) and popular destination for local and visiting foodies alike to purchase some of the best food in Munich.
 The company is primarily known for coffee and tea, but you’ll find everything from exclusive wines to decadent pastries within the food hall.

-Dallmayr is also home to a Michelin-starred restaurant, which is on my bucket-list for a future visit to Munich, a bistro, and a champagne bar.
+Dallmayr is also home to a Michelin-starred restaurant, which frequently tops the lists of best places to eat in Munich and is on my bucket-list for a future visit, as well as a bistro, and a champagne bar.
 Food-lovers could easily while away an afternoon here (as well as the contents of their wallets!)
 [Address: Dienerstraße 14-15]